KariVigna/roboger/README.md

 ## Description

-_{This application takes an integer and returns a sequence of elements from 0 to inputted integer.
-All elements containing a 1 will be replaced with "Beep!", elements containing a 2 will be replaced with "Boop!" and elements containing a 3 will be replaced with "Won't you be my neighbor?"}_
+_This application takes an integer and returns a sequence of elements from 0 to inputted integer.
+All elements containing a 1 will be replaced with "Beep!", elements containing a 2 will be replaced with "Boop!" and elements containing a 3 will be replaced with "Won't you be my neighbor?"_

 ## Setup/Installation Requirements